-The Golden Gate National Recreation Area covers 82,027 acres of protected ecologically and historically significant landscapes surrounding San Francisco.
+For example: The Golden Gate National Recreation Area covers 82,027 acres of protected ecologically and historically significant landscapes in and surrounding San Francisco.

-If you’re after something a little wilder, head across the Marin Headlands to Rodeo Beach.
+- Rodeo Beach – If you’re after something a little wilder, head across the Marin Headlands to Rodeo Beach.
 It’s notable not only for the majestic rocks that sit just offshore but also for the fact that it’s composed of tiny, curiously-colored pebbles (red, blue, green, yellow, and brown).

 San Francisco has no less than 220 parks for you and your family to relax and play in.
 In fact, we’re the only city in the USA where you’re always a 10 minute walk or less from a park!

 If you’re visiting with your best four-legged friend, there are 31 designated park areas across the city for your dog to let loose and socialize.

-If you’re after even more nature, read our blog: “Must-Visit National Parks near San Francisco”.
+- If you’re after even more nature, read our blog: “Must-Visit National Parks near San Francisco”.